-These amendments do not have a significant impact on these financial statements and therefore further disclosures have not been made.
+These amendments do not have a significant impact on these financial statements and therefore no disclosures have been made.

-3.2 Standards, amendments and interpretations to existing standards that are not yet effective and have not been adopted early by the company
+3.2 Standards, amendments and Interpretations to existing Standards that are not yet effective and have not been adopted early by the company

-At the date of authorisation of these financial statements, several new, but not yet effective, standards, amendments to existing standards, and interpretations have been published by the IASB.
-None of these standards, amendments or interpretations have been adopted early by the company.
+At the date of authorisation of these financial statements, several new, but not yet effective, Standards and amendments to existing Standards, and Interpretations have been published by the IASB or IFRIC.